nicolamarchiotto/blog/content/blog/docker_based_server/index.md

 # Perfomance

 Sometimes Jellyfin struggles to serve some media files, thus resulting in a stuttering video.
-This occured to me maybe twice since I setup the system one year ago, so nothing too impactfull.
+This occurred to me maybe twice since I set up the system one year ago, so nothing too impactful.
 Apart from this I never had major problems.

 # Would be nice things to do

 There are other things I would like to add on a future version of my server

 - Set the system in a raid configuration
-- Expose the system to the world in a safe way and:
+- Expose the system to the world safely and:
   - Integrate a file sharing solution i.e. [Nextcloud](https://nextcloud.com/it/)
   - Host a [Bitwarden](https://bitwarden.com/) instance